 FINAL THOUGHTS

 Considering my expectations were pretty high, South Africa did nothing but blow them out of the water!
-I am already counting down the days that I am able to return!
+I am already counting down the days until I am able to return!

 NEXT UP